-In 2023, we found that most food items monitored were sufficiently available in all the stores and markets visited, with some exceptions, such as local wheat flour, frozen chicken, and lentils.
+In 2023, we found that most of the food items monitored were sufficiently available in all the stores and markets we visited, with a few exceptions such as local wheat flour, frozen chicken, and lentils.
 The same was the case for all non-food items, with the exception of toothpaste.
 These findings were consistent with those from 2022.